History of animation: 1960s: Animated TV shows and the rise of anime

-US animated TV series and specials in the 1960s
+American animated TV series and specials in the 1960s

 Total Television was founded in 1959 to promote General Mills products with original cartoon characters in Cocoa Puffs commercials (1960–1969) and the General Mills-sponsored TV series King Leonardo and His Short Subjects (1960–1963, repackaged shows until 1969), Tennessee Tuxedo and His Tales (1963–1966, repackaged shows until 1972), The Underdog Show (1964–1967, repackaged shows until 1973) and The Beagles (1966–1967).
 Animation for all of these series was produced at Gamma Studios in Mexico.
 Total Television stopped producing after 1969 when General Mills no longer wanted to sponsor them.

 Many of the American animated TV series from the 1960s to 1980s were based on characters and formats that had already proved popular in other media.
 UPA produced The Dick Tracy Show (1961–1962), based on comic books.
 Filmation, active from 1962 to 1989, created few original characters, but many adaptations of DC Comics, live-action TV series (including Lassie's Rescue Rangers (1973–1975) and Star Trek: The Animated Series), some live-action features (including Journey to the Center of the Earth (1967–1969), and more).
 Grantray-Lawrence Animation was the first studio to adapt Marvel Comics superheroes in 1966.
 Pop groups got animated versions in The Beatles (1965–1966) and Rankin/Bass's The Jackson 5ive (1971–1972) and The Osmonds (1972).
 Hanna-Barbera turned comedians into cartoon characters with Laurel and Hardy (1966–1967) and The Abbott and Costello Cartoon Show (1967–1968).
 Format Films' The Alvin Show (1961–1962) was a spin-off of a 1958 novelty song and the subsequent comic books with redesigned versions of Alvin and the Chipmunks.
 Other series contained unlicensed appropriations.
 For instance, Hanna-Barbera's The Flintstones (1960–1966) was inspired by the sitcom The Honeymooners and creator Jackie Gleason considered suing Hanna-Barbera, but he did not want to be known as "the guy who yanked Fred Flintstone off the air".